jmeier/moose-codeplugin-stages/README.md

 This MooseApp code plugin contains a set of MooseObjects providing the [Stages] input file blocks.

+**Overview** <a name="overview"></a>

+In many Moose models, a large number of individual state changes must be modelled in a coordinated and consistent manner.
+This functionality is required for modelling construction processes, for example.
+While Moose does support such time-dependent model changes in principle, they must be entered at a large number of points in the input file.
+As Moose input files can quickly have more than 1000 lines, this results in a significant potential for errors and hinders quality control.

+To ease the input and checking of model states, a group of Moose objects was created with the 'Stages' objects in this repository.
+This enables consecutive changes in the model to be defined at a central location in a Moose input file.

 **Table of Contents** <a name="toc"></a>
 - [Setup for Users](#setup)
 - [Usage](#usage)